 - Pneumonia.
 Although pneumonia in and of itself is exceedingly dangerous, there are specific complications that seniors tend to be more susceptible to develop as well, such as meningitis and blood infections.
 The CDC advises two vaccines for the elderly to guard against pneumococcal disease, given one year apart – however, as few as 18% of older adults have historically received both shots.

 - Shingles.
 With a new shingles vaccine currently available (Shingrix), it’s highly recommended that all older adults – even people originally vaccinated with the previous version, Zostavax – get immunized.
 Two doses are required, given six months apart, and the resulting benefit is a greater than 90% protection rate from the disease.

 - TDaP.
 Protecting against tetanus, diphtheria, and pertussis (whooping cough), this vaccine is especially essential for seniors spending time with babies under twelve months of age, because these diseases can be life-threatening in infants.

 Although no vaccine is 100% effective, they are able to drastically lower the chance of contracting illness, and even if an illness such as the flu or shingles does occur, it’s typically less serious for those who’ve been immunized.

 Morning Glory Home Care’s highly trained caregivers are always here to provide transportation and accompaniment for senior loved ones to get vaccinations, and will provide assistance with a number of different tasks to ensure optimal health and wellbeing.
-Reach out to us at 618-667-8400 to learn more about our exceptional Chesterfield companion care and get started on improving quality of life for a senior you love!
+Reach out to us at 618-667-8400 to learn more about our exceptional elder care in Edwardsville, IL and the surrounding areas and get started on improving quality of life for a senior you love!